gibarsin/census/README.md

     $ ./run-server.sh

 ### Client
-To run a client, just execute from the project's root folder
+To run a client, just execute from the project's root directory

     $ ./run client <program-args>